PabloGroeler/home-contact-assignment/README.md

 ### Maven running
-mvn spring-boot:run will setup the applcation on port 8080.
+`mvn spring-boot:run` will setup the applcation on port 8080.
+For tests, consider the command: `mvn spring-boot:test-run`

 This application supports swagger on http://localhost:8080/swagger-ui/index.html#/

 ### Docker application setup